Skip to main content

 During the move-out inspection that several states require landlords to offer tenants before making deposit deductions.
 Maryland, California, and other states mandate that tenants be given the opportunity to attend the move-out inspection and address issues before the landlord finalizes deduction calculations.

-When managing multiple rental units and needing a standardized process to ensure consistent documentation across all properties and all tenant transitions.
+When managing multiple rental units and needing a standardized process to confirm consistent documentation across all properties and all tenant transitions.

 When a property management company takes over management of a rental property mid-tenancy, establishing a baseline condition report for the new management arrangement.